lars-ruijs/frontend-data/README.md

 With this question I have thought of several subquestions, which focus more deeply on the subject of Park & Ride locations.

 - How far are the P+R locations from the city center?
-- Which municipality has the most P+R locations?
+- Which city has the most P+R locations?
-- What are the largest P+R locations in the Netherlands?
+- How large is the parking capacity of these locations?
 - Do the P+R locations offer facilities for the disabled?
 - Are the number of P+R locations in the Netherlands increasing?
 - Which P+R locations offer a connection to a train station?

 ### 💭 Assumptions

 I don't expect small towns to have a P+R location.
 I expect that the bigger the city, the further away a park and ride location is from the city center.
-I think the city of Amsterdam has the most P+R locations.
+I think the city of Amsterdam has the most P+R locations with a high parking capacity.
 I expect that commercial providers hardly own any P+R locations.
 I expect that most P+R locations have a train station within walking distance.

 ### 📊 Interesting variables